Ikendu/businesswithus/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Business With Us by Ikendu

+With this website Admin can create, Edit and Delete a Product or Service

+Things that was used to create this site:

-* Ruby version
+* Ruby on Rails

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* SQlite Database during development (Runs on Postgres on deployment)

-* How to run the test suite
+* HTML and CSS

+* Bootstrap and W3-CSS

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...